As seen in:

 Your operations manager cover letter must turn heads like Grant Cardone.
 Especially in today’s climate, the board of directors can’t afford a do-over.
 They need to know you can handle a million moving parts and drive Toyota-sized revenue.
-If your cover letter doesn’t hint at that, your resume is toast.

 This guide will show you:

 - An operations manager cover letter better than 9 out of 10 others.